stephenfujiwara/littlegrad/README.md

 ## testing it out

-The engine is tested out by training a small MLP powered by the engine on a made-up moons dataset from scikit-learn.
+The engine is tested out in `engine_test.ipynb` by training a small MLP powered by the engine on a made-up moons dataset from scikit-learn.
 As it turns out, it works great.

 ![binary classification](output.png)